 A one unit increase in the shortage of water supply around the enterprise working area, it leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by 8% and increases the probability to be defaulter by 11% ceteris paribus.
-A one unit increase in the access to output market for the enterprise's finished product around their working area, it leads to increase the group loan repayment performance of MSE sectors to be non-defaulter by 11% ceteris paribus.
+A one unit increase in the access to output market for the enterprise's finished product around their working area, it leads to increase the group loan repayment performance of MSE sectors to be non-defaulter by6% and decreases the probability to be defaulter by 11% ceteris paribus.